Is a Career in Health Sciences Right for Me?

 - Basic Lab Skills Including Data Collection and Analysis.

-If so, the Bachelor of Science in Biomedical Sciences program might be right for you.
+If so, the Bachelor of Science in Health Sciences program might be right for you.

 What Can I Do with This Degree?

-A Bachelor in Science in Biomedical Sciences provides a solid background for future graduate-level work or clinical programs in the fields of allied health or biological sciences.
+A Bachelor in Science in Health Sciences provides a solid background for future graduate-level work or clinical programs in the fields of allied health or biological sciences.

-The PA, Therapy, and Medical concentrations are designed to prepare students for various advanced clinical training programs.
+The PA and Medical specialties are designed to prepare students for various advanced clinical training programs.

-- The PA concentration provides the necessary prerequisite course work required by most physician assistant programs in Florida.
+- The PA specialty provides the necessary prerequisite course work required by most physician assistant programs in Florida, and other graduate programs and/or certificate programs that qualifies them to seek employment in science-related fields such as research technician or technologist.

 What Will I Learn?

-How is Hodges University’s Biomedical Sciences Program Different?
+How is Hodges University’s Health Sciences Program Different?

 Class Size and Convenient Schedules

 We teach in an environment that allows for practical, hands-on instruction.
-Instructional technology in our classrooms is far above what state schools can offer, and most science courses are taught by full-time faculty.
+Instructional technology in our classrooms is far above what state schools can offer, with key science courses taught by full-time faculty.
+Our smaller class sizes allow for a more personal delivery of material to each student.
+Hodges University provides a setting that allows students to engage the material while the faculty can personally facilitate the students’ learning experience.

 Get Started Today and Apply Now!